-What Factors Can Aggravate A Misdemeanor Gun Charge In Oklahoma?
+What Factors Can Aggravate A Misdemeanor Gun Charge in Oklahoma?

-What Are The Felony Gun Crimes In Oklahoma?
+What Are the Felony Gun Crimes in Oklahoma?

 An 85% crime is a crime that is specifically listed under Title 21, Section 13.1 of the Oklahoma statute, which says that if you are serving a sentence for one of those listed crimes, you have to serve at least 85% of your sentence before you become eligible to be considered for parole.
-The firearm charges that are actually listed as 85% crimes are robbery with the firearm, using a vehicle to facilitate the discharge of a firearm, commonly known as a drive-by, shooting with the intent to kill, and assault and battery with the deadly weapon.
+The firearm charges that are listed as 85% crimes are robbery with a firearm (armed robbery), using a vehicle to facilitate the discharge of a firearm (drive-by shooting), shooting with the intent to kill, and assault and battery with the deadly weapon.

-What Is The Sentence For Conviction On a Misdemeanor Gun Charge?
+What Is the Sentence for Conviction on a Misdemeanor Gun Charge?

 For the most common misdemeanor charges, carrying a weapon carries up to 30 days in jail.
 Carrying a firearm while intoxicated, reckless conduct with the firearm, transporting a loaded firearm in your vehicle can all carry a penalty of 10 days up to 6 months.
-Pointing a weapon carries a sentence up to a year in jail.
+Pointing a weapon carries a sentence of up to a year in jail.

 What About Felony Convictions?